mybbgroup/Isango/README.md

 - Currently supported: Discord, Facebook, Github, Google, LinkedIn, Microsoft, Yandex.
 New services will be added to the plugin over time; however (advanced) users can easily implement other services by creating configuration `.ini` of the expected service in required pattern (no programming needed).
 Once a configuration file is created and placed inside `inc/plugins/isango` folder only re-anabling the plugin will activate the new service with the plugin.
 - Administrators can choose the usergroup from ACP Plugin Settings under which the new users will be registered and placed, defaults to `Registered` (gid 2).
 - Users can add the authentication connections from user control panel which will help them logging in using the already registered services.
+- This plugin, by design, doesn't store access token obtained from providers so that in case of a database compromise your social accounts still remain secure.

 ## Planned features so far
 - Optional ability to allow new users to input desired username while registering with Isango.
 Currently the plugin attempts to decide a suitable username based on available data received from the used service.